telerik/ajax-docs/controls/panelbar/accessibility-and-internationalization/keyboard-support.md

 # Keyboard Support

 A critical requirement for software accessibility is keyboard support as a complete alternative to pointing devices (mouse, etc.).
 Keyboard support is comprised of navigation key, command key, keyboard navigation, and action keys. **RadPanelBar** seamlessly switches between mouse and keyboard navigation.

 ## KeyboardNavigationSettings

-Setting the control's **KeyboardNavigationSettings**, allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus directly to the **RadPanelBar** and enables keyboard navigation.
-When there are multiple PanelBars on a given page, each of them may have a different activation combination.
+Setting the control's **KeyboardNavigationSettings** (*introduced in R2 2016 - ver.2016.2.504*), allows you to associate an activation combination (**CommandKey** + **FocusKey**), which moves focus directly to the **RadPanelBar** and enables keyboard navigation.
+When there are multiple **RadPanelBar** controls on a given page, each of them may have a different activation combination.

 The **KeyboardNavigationSettings** exposes two properties to configure the keyboard combination that sets focus to the control:

 * **FocusKey**: An upper-case letter or number.

 * **CommandKey**: [Ctrl] , [Alt] or [Shift].

 Pressing the keys set to these two properties at the same time places the focus on the PanelBar.
 The user can then use the **arrow keys** to navigate among the items in the control or the **action keys** to trigger specific action.

 **Example 1**: Setting the **KeyboardNavigationSettings** for **RadPanelBar**